srtate/fracexpl/README.md

 1. Include the JavaScript source in the `head` section of your web page, and include a copy of Bootstrap CSS (required for button styling and a few other visual elements).
+You must have the button images (`button1.png` through `button6.png`) in the same directory as the JavaScript source.

 2. Include an empty `div` with `class=fractaltool`, which can take some optional `data` properties: